Detecting null patterns in tensor data: Introduction

 \subsection{Continuous decompositions}

-Our algorithms work for a broader class of computable null patterns.
-In addition to the block decompositions described above, this class includes null patterns in which tensor data clusters around a surface, or intersection of surfaces.
+Our algorithms work for a broader class of computable sparsity patterns that also includes the point clouds depicted in~Figure~\ref{fig:main-block}(C) and (D) in which the data clusters around a surface, or intersection of surfaces.
 One can think of the corresponding tensor decompositions as continuous analogues of the more traditional block decompositions.
-Figure~\ref{fig:main-continuous} depicts three such decompositions recovered from synthetic data by our algorithms.